Shock Wave Interactions and the Riemann-flat Condition: The Geometry behind Metric Smoothing and the Existence of

-Our second main result gives a constructive proof that locally inertial frames always exist in a natural sense for the $C^{0,1}$ shock wave metrics generated by the Glimm scheme in spherically symmetric spacetimes in \cite{GroahTemple}, independent of whether the metric itself can be smoothed to $C^{1,1}$.
+Our second theorem uses ideas in the proof of Proposition \ref{thm1} to give a constructive proof that locally inertial frames always exist in a natural sense for the $C^{0,1}$ shock wave metrics generated by the Glimm scheme in spherically symmetric spacetimes in \cite{GroahTemple}, independent of whether the metric itself can be smoothed to $C^{1,1}$.

 \begin{Thm} Let $\mathcal{M}$ be a spherically symmetric Lorentz manifold with an $L^\infty$ metric connection $\Gamma$ and Riemann curvature tensor bounded in $L^\infty$.
-Then, for any point $p\in\mathcal{M}$, there exists locally inertial coordinates $y$ at $p$, that can be reached within the atlas of $C^{1,1}$ coordinate transformations, in the sense that a representation of the $L^\infty$ equivalence class of the connection $\Gamma^\alpha_{ \beta\gamma}$ in $y$-coordinates vanishes at $p$ and is Lipschitz continuous at $p$. \end{Thm}
+Then, for any point $p\in\mathcal{M}$, there exists a coordinate system $y$ within the $C^{1,1}$ atlas which is locally inertial at $p$, in the sense that a representation of the $L^\infty$ equivalence class of the connection $\Gamma^\alpha_{ \beta\gamma}$ in $y$-coordinates vanishes at $p$ and is Lipschitz continuous at the point $p$. \end{Thm}

 In particular, the Lipschitz continuity of $\Gamma^\alpha_{ \beta\gamma}$ at $p$ is necessary and sufficient to remove the Coriolis terms introduced in \cite{ReintjesTemple2}.
 Theorem \ref{thm_noRS} thus proves that Coriolis terms are removable and that no strong regularity singularities exist in spherically symmetric spacetimes, but it remains open as to whether the metric can always be smoothed to $C^{1,1}$ at points of shock wave interaction.
 Thus, the problem of whether (weak) regularity singularities can be created by the Glimm scheme is still an open question.